 Nearing the top of the pay scale are Emergency Room Registered Nurses, Registered Nurses, Certified Surgical Technologists, and Medical Billing Clerks; while the first receives the highest median pay at about $28.66 per hour, the other salaries come in at $27.03, around $18.75, and $12.19, respectively.

 Years of Experience

-Those with one to four years of experience at the company can expect to make $19.62 per hour on average.
-Survey participants who have worked at Sacred Heart Hospital for between five and 10 years earn $26.00 per hour on average.
-Overall, the greater share of Sacred Heart Hospital folks have 20 years or more of experience and earn an average $27.54 per hour.
+For those with five to nine years of experience, average earnings amount to approximately $20.50 per hour.
+Those with one to four years of experience at the company can expect to make $19.65 per hour on average.
+Broken down by tenure, the largest share of Sacred Heart Hospital employees (34 percent) have 20 years or more of experience and earn around $26.77 per hour on average.

 Certifications and Degrees

 Registered Nurses have significantly higher pay than non-accredited workers at $29.01 per hour.
 The highest-paying degree here is an Associate Degree Nursing (ADN), Associate Degree in Nursing; Sacred Heart Hospital awards $27.53 to these degree-holders.

 Employees who count Emergency Room among their skills enjoy higher pay; the median for this group is $27.90 per hour.
 Folks here also tend to know Insurance; on the survey, around one in seven of workers named it in their skills portfolios.
 Employees also tend to round out their skills sets with Acute Care, Phlebotomy, and Labor & Delivery, Birthing.

 Sacred Heart Hospital's employees who participated in the survey are more likely to be female — the female-to-male ratio is more than 3 to 1.